Masthead 6

 The Beeby Award is a partnership between the New Zealand National Commission for UNESCO and the New Zealand Council for Educational Research (NZCER).
 The Award, previously known as the Beeby Fellowship, was first awarded in 1998.
 It is named after Dr Clarence Beeby who, in 1934, became the first Director of NZCER, and was Assistant Director-General of UNESCO from 1948-49.

-The Beeby Award is offered every two years.
-It supports development of an innovative learning resource based on high quality research.
+The Beeby Award supports development of an innovative learning resource based on high quality research.
 The Award supports collaboration between research and practice communities so that learners benefit from research findings.
 The learning resource can be in any format that enables easy use in a range of learning environments, not limited to schools.

 The Award is worth $30,000.
 The recipient/s are expected to devote 3-4 months full-time or equivalent on the Award.
 The resulting resource is expected to be of high quality and will be published by NZCER Press.